🎟️ Påmelding via kalenderinvitasjon eller påmeldingsskjema, innen onsdag 18. juni kl. 14.

 I samarbeid med Uyghur Transitional Justice Database (UTJD), inviterer vi til et rundebord om tvangsarbeid, med spesielt fokus på situasjonen for uighurer.

 UTJD is an independent nonprofit organization that focuses on the documentation of human rights violations committed against the Uyghurs and other Turkic peoples in East Turkistan (aka.
 Xinjiang) through the collection of testimonies and research-based advocacy.
-UTJD was founded in 2017 as a project of the Norwegian Uyghur Committee and became an independent nonprofit organization in 2019.

 - Introduction by Laura Murphy, Professor of Human Rights and Contemporary Slavery at the Helena Kennedy Centre for International Justice at Sheffield Hallam University [digitally]